nathancrowd/heathrow-foosball-face/game/README.md

 ## Package

-TODO: running `gulp package` or `npm package` will build a production-ready package for easy deployment to the machines.
+<del>TODO: running `gulp package` or `npm package` will build a production-ready package for easy deployment to the machines.</del>

+I have now made an automatic deploy URL at: https://heathrow.thisiscrowd.com .
+Any pushes to the `game` branch will deploy here.